antonhornquist/Grrr-sc/README.md

 	asString {
 		// optionally return a descriptive string representation ^"My Controller connected to port % (%x%)".format(arg1, numCols, numRows) }

-	info {
-		// optionally return a description on how to setup physical device. example:
-		^"Connect My Controller by USB and configure it to send button press / release osc messages to port %".format(arg1) }
 }
 ```